- Before continuing, make sure your Mac and iPad meet the Sidecar system requirements, including each device being signed in with the same Apple ID.

 - Show Sidebar: Show the sidebar on the left- or right-hand side of your iPad screen, or turn it off.

 - Show Touch Bar: Show the Touch Bar on the bottom or top of your iPad screen, or turn it off.

 - Enable double-tap on Apple Pencil: Allow apps that support this feature to perform custom actions when you double-tap on the side of your Apple Pencil (2nd generation).

 Sidecar works with these devices and operating systems.

 - Both devices must be signed in with the same Apple ID using two-factor authentication.
 Sidecar does not support Managed Apple IDs.

 - To use Sidecar wirelessly, both devices must be within 10 metres (30 feet) of each other and have Bluetooth, Wi-Fi and Handoff turned on.
 Your iPad must not be sharing its mobile data connection and your Mac must not be sharing its internet connection.

 - To use Sidecar over USB, your iPad must be set to trust your Mac.

-1. If you can't see this menu, choose Apple menu > System Preferences, click Dock & Menu Bar, then click Screen Mirroring in the sidebar.
+1. If you can't see this menu: In macOS Ventura or later, choose Apple menu > System Settings, click Control Centre in the sidebar, then choose an option from the Screen Mirroring menu on the right.
+In earlier macOS versions, choose Apple menu > System Preferences, click Dock & Menu Bar, then click Screen Mirroring in the sidebar.
 Tick the Show in Menu Bar box, then choose Always from the adjacent pop-up menu.

 2. If you can't see this menu, choose Apple menu > System Preferences, click Displays, then select "Show mirroring options in the menu bar when available".